South Australia State Office – Adelaide

 10am to 5pm, Tuesday to Friday, closed public holidays.

 Please note: You must pre-order records for viewing in the reading room.
 Records will be retrieved once a week on Mondays.
 You can submit an advance request to view records.

-The Somerville Reading Room is shared between the National Archives, State Library of South Australia and State Records of South Australia.
-Researchers can access Commonwealth, State and local government records and private records at the one location.
+The Somerville Reading Room is shared between the National Archives and the State Library of South Australia.

 The State Library is serviced by bus stop G1 on North Terrace.
 The Library is 300m from the Rundle Mall tram stop and 500m from the Adelaide Railway Station.
 Maps and timetables are available from adelaidemetro.com.au.
 Tel: 1300 311 108.

 All public areas of the State Library are wheelchair accessible.

 Public toilets with disabled facilities are available on Level 1 of the Spence Wing.

 Visitors with recognised assistance animals, including guide and hearing dogs, are welcome.